sidney-eliot/3d-artists-handbook/content/texture/uv-mapping.md

 ---
-title: "🎁 UV Mapping"
+title: "UV Mapping"
 enableToc: true
 ---
 ## Foreword
-UV mapping is a somewhat complex subject, as not only the placement of seams and unwrapping play a role, but also other things like smoothing splits and texel density.
-I'll assume that the model is going to be baked and used in a real time engine; if it's just for rendering, that's fine too.
+UV mapping is a somewhat complex subject, as not only the placement of seams and unwrapping plays a role, but also other things like smoothing splits and texel density.
+I'll assume that the model is going to be baked and used in a real-time engine; if it's just for rendering, that's fine too.

 >[!example]- Here are some good videos and articles on the general subject of UV mapping
 >